A small garden

 100 m²

 Designing a small garden is an exercise in simplification and careful selection of elements.
-The choice of plants, paving, and furniture must be carefully planned and executed, resulting in an aesthetically coherent space.
-In many cases, designing a small garden poses a challenge for landscape designers.
+The choice of plants, paving and furniture must be thoughtfully planned and executed, resulting in a space that is aesthetically coherent.
+In many cases, designing a small garden represents a challenge for landscape architects.
+The Japanese architect and theorist Kengo Kuma argues that a reduced space fosters intimacy and a closer interaction with nature.